maciejbalawejder/maciejbalawejder/README.md

-- 👋 Hi, I’m @maciejbalawejder
+- 👋 Hi, I’m Maciek
-- 👀 I’m interested in ...
+- 👀 I’m interested in reading and implementing research papers and share them with other people.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MLOps, Transformers in Computer Vision.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Kaggle/Hackathons competitions.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Email me

 <!---
 maciejbalawejder/maciejbalawejder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.